UPPS 05.06.03 - Student Travel

 Other Modes of Travel

-Any Texas State students or student organizations approved for travel by modes of transportation other than cars, vans, or personally-operated vehicles (e.g., bus, train, airplane) must comply with all rules, regulations, and requirements of the organizations, industries, or groups providing such means of travel.
+Any Texas State students or student organizations approved for travel by modes of transportation other than cars, vans, or personally-operated vehicles (e.g., bus, train, airplane) must comply with all rules, regulations, and requirements of the organizations, industries, or groups providing such modes of travel.

 STANDARD OF CONDUCT DURING TRAVEL